mrakgr/The-Spiral-Language/readme.md

 struct (v0, v1, v2)
 ```

 This is just for illustration of what join points are doing.
 In actual programming practice, you'd generally want to either inline everything or dyn all the arguments and wrap them in a join point.
-To do the later, `let` is a convenient shorthand.
+To do the latter, `let` is a convenient shorthand.

 ```
 let add a b : i32 = a + b